 Study items to be considered include, but are not limited to:

-– What is the minimum parameter set, which need to be used to assess network performance?
+– What is the minimum parameter set, which needs to be used for monitoring network performance?

-– What is the minimum parameter set, which need to be used for monitoring cloud computing and edge computing?
+– What is the minimum parameter set, which needs to be used for monitoring cloud computing and edge computing?

-– What is the minimum parameter set, which need to be used for monitoring NFV and SDN?
+– What is the minimum parameter set, which needs to be used for monitoring NFV and SDN?

-– What is the minimum parameter set, which need to be used for monitoring emerging networks, applications and services?
+– What is the minimum parameter set, which needs to be used for monitoring emerging networks, applications and services?

-– What kind of parameters need to be used for monitoring security issues?

 – What kind of parameters need to be used for AI technology in emerging networks, applications and services?

-– What is the minimum parameter set, which need to be used for monitoring intelligent networks, applications and services?
+– What is the minimum parameter set, which needs to be used for monitoring intelligent networks, applications and services?

 J.3 Tasks